boris-fouomene/reslib/README.md

 - **Decorator-Driven Resource Management**: Use decorators to intuitively define and manage resources, resulting in cleaner, more expressive code.
 - **Modular Architecture**: Treat every component as a resource, promoting reusability and better organization of application logic.
 - **Extensible Framework**: Effortlessly extend core functionalities by adding custom field types, decorators, and plugins tailored to specific project needs.
-- **Customizable Field Types**: Support for various built-in field types (such as number, dropdown, selectResource) that can be customized with specific properties for flexible data handling.
+- **Customizable FieldMeta Types**: Support for various built-in field types (such as number, dropdown, selectResource) that can be customized with specific properties for flexible data handling.
 - **Type Safety**: Developed with TypeScript, ensuring robust type-checking for a reliable foundation for scalable applications.
 - **Intuitive API**: Enjoy a developer-friendly API that leverages TypeScript features for smooth auto-completion and type hints.
 - **Dynamic Ecosystem**: Easily adapt to evolving project requirements by integrating external decorators and features, allowing for a responsive and flexible development environment.